liux0229/scratch/mnist/readme.md

   * [P1] Associate gradient with the Tensor
 * [P0] Performance optimizations - so I can train more iterations faster so I can easily tune the algorithm;
   * [P0] Optimize convolve
-     * Add consider other techniques
+     * Add consider other techniques.
+This requires further improvements.
   * [P2] O(n^2.8) matrix multiplication algorithm
   * [P1] Try accessing RHS matrix row wise and measure cache misses.
   * [P2] Layout matrix in cache friendly ways